Noticeincorrectlywp-plugin-bluehostinitDebugging in WordPress/home2/slqrdamy/public_html/chocolatelabradorretriever/wp-includes/functions.php6114

 Do Silver Labs make good family dogs?

-Yes, Silver Labs are excellent family dogs.
+Yes, Silver Labs are excellent family dogs if bred for it.
 Ideally, a Silver Labrador Retriever is going to be suitable to an outdoor-loving, active family, with children of any age.

 However, a calmer, older Lab can be ideal if you have a household with younger children.